 "My staff can handle basic cleaning."

 True—but they often don't.
 A National Coffee Association survey found that only 33% of businesses follow the manufacturer's recommended cleaning schedule.
-Professional service ensures it actually happens.
+Staff turnover, busy shifts, and lack of training all contribute.
+Professional service ensures it actually happens, with documented visits.

 "Maintenance is too expensive."